-During your first session, you and Rebecca will talk about what brought you to therapy and what you may be hoping to achieve.
+During your consultation or first session, you and Rebecca will talk about what brought you to therapy and what you may be hoping to achieve.
 Rebecca will also take some time in getting to know you and will ask questions about your present circumstances and previous experiences.

 What do I need to know about doing "online" therapy?

 Between the growth of technology and the COVID-19 pandemic, new opportunities as well as requirements for remote communications have arised.
 Prior to COVID-19, "e-therapy" was an option that well-suited for clients with limited mobility, who lived in remote areas, with transportation limits, and/or who simply desired the comfort and convenience of home.

 Whether psychotherapy services are being delivered/received traditionally or electronically, client privacy and confidentiality remains of utmost importance.
 As per the CRPO's standards for RPs, confidentiality must be maintained regardless of the medium that is utilized between client and practitioner.

 There are inherent risks and benefits to psychotherapy regardless of the medium.
 This is a conversation that you will have with Rebecca Wabischewich prior to commencing treatment; and furthermore, will continue to have throughout the course of therapy.